sstoupin/dtxrd/docs/source/rctopo.rst

             **Fig. 2** Rocking curves

 II.
-Sequential topography using HDF5 images and an instrument file
+Rocking curve topography using HDF5 images and an instrument file
 ****************************************************************************************
 The archive below contains a sequence of images embedded into h5 files (one file per image) of a diamond 111 crystal plate.
 The source was a bending magnet synchrotron beamline